 While sifting through the Shaw manuscript collection, I discovered that many of Shaw’s collecting practices were driven by nostalgia and the important human connections formed during childhood.
 Although his manuscript collection is vast, both in scope and length (it measures over 46 linear feet in length), Shaw was clearly incentivized to collect in order to preserve the things he held most dear- friends, family, and childhood memories.

 One of the objects in the collection is a small pocket calendar used by the 14-year-old Shaw to record his immigration to America.
 In the margins, he indicated his family’s last day in Scotland, their voyage at sea, and their first day in America.
-He noted that his devoutly Catholic family did not fail to miss Sunday mass their first weekend in America.
+He noted that his devoutly Presbyterian family did not fail to miss Sunday service their first weekend in America.
 The inclusion of this object represents Shaw’s own passage from his Scottish childhood to American manhood, as he would begin employment shortly after settling down in Philadelphia, Pennsylvania.

 Shaw indicates another motivator for the collection as he attempts to preserve memories that will forever remain in his childhood years.
 Throughout the collection, correspondence with some of his childhood best friends is featured heavily.
 There is a map of Shaw and Jimmy Macaulay’s childhood stomping grounds, mock newsletters the two drew up for each other, and even one of Macaulay’s commonplace books.
 I wondered what the reason for this might be, until I stumbled across wartime letters between the two long-time friends, along with a notice of Macaulay’s death.